Success has a strange way of drawing out unsolicited advice.

 Whether you’re dating a bad bitch or managing a fulfilling relationship, the critics will appear.

-They’ll tell you how you should communicate, try to instigate drama, or criticize your partner’s looks, behavior, or intentions.
+They’ll tell you how you should communicate, try to instigate drama, or criticize your partner’s:

 Reality Check: